-They are supported by: Tavia Bernsdorff (Executive Officer), Kuibuz Adidi (Aboriginal and Torres Strait Islander Workforce Manager), Mary Florance (CNC), Leanne Fisher Integrated Team Care, Ruby Van Kool Health Project Officer, Barbara Triantafilis Registered Nurse, Mervyn Holmes-Wighton Aboriginal Population Health Trainee and an Aboriginal Liaison Officer.
+They are supported by: Tavia Bernsdorff - Executive Officer, Kuibuz Adidi - Aboriginal and Torres Strait Islander Workforce Manager, Mary Florance - CNC, Ruby Van Kool - Integrated Team Care, Barbara Triantafilis - Registered Nurse, Jami Seale - Registered Nurse, Mervyn Holmes-Wighton - Aboriginal Population Health Trainee, Melinda Flower - Aboriginal Liaison Officer, and Adam Cryer - Project Manager Community Inclusion and Capacity Building.

 They are committed to ensuring Aboriginal and Torres Strait Islander people using our health services have access to culturally safe, respectful, sensitive and appropriate care.